FengliLin/HTF-Missions-Management-System/README.md

 # HTF-Missions-Management-System
+Software Engineering Project
-Software Engineering Project: an Android application that can help you record and mange your works.
+- An Android application that can help you record and mange your works
+- Software Developement Documentation( in Chinese)